Consnet/genesys-recordings/README.md

 ### CLI Arguments

+Note all arguments are optional and don't have to be provided.

 | Flag       | Description                                                                 |
 | ---------- | --------------------------------------------------------------------------- |
 | `--day`    | The date of interactions to extract (required, format: `YYYY-MM-DD`)        |